NordicSemiconductor/pc-nrfjprog-js/README.md

 Before using the library, nRF5x-Command-Line-Tools must be installed.
 The project includes nRF5x-Command-Line-Tools installers/archives for all supported platforms in the `nrfjprog` directory.
 These can also be [downloaded from the Nordic Semiconductor website](http://infocenter.nordicsemi.com/index.jsp?topic=%2Fcom.nordic.infocenter.tools%2Fdita%2Ftools%2Fnrf5x_command_line_tools%2Fnrf5x_installation.html).

+If you are encountering errors like `Errorcode: CouldNotFindJprogDLL (0x2)` or `Errorcode: CouldNotLoadDLL (0x3)` then please check that these tools are properly installed.

 ### Windows

 Run the nRF-Command-Line-Tools installer (exe).
 This will install the required nrfjprog libraries and SEGGER J-Link.